mauricior/mauricior.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

 Impassioned by technology, now a days I'm studying about Machine Learning.
-Here I want to expose some of my personal projects using programming languanges and eletronic.
+Here I want to expose some of my personal projects using programming languages and electronic.